EGI-Federation/documentation/content/providers/datahub/oneprovider/_index.md

 ![image](onedatify_step_5.png)

-The WebUI Admin portal at port 9443 can be used to administer the OneProvider installation.
+The WebUI Admin portal at port 9443 can be used to administer the OneProvider installation

 ##  Installation and expose existing data to the EGI DataHub